-Today is publication day for Helen’s new book How to be Sad.
-As a special thank you to listeners of the podcast we are delighted to share this exclusive extract from the audiobook.
-We will be back with a new episode of How to Be Sad with Helen Russell next week.
+To celebrate the publication of How to be Sad in America and as a special thank you to listeners of the podcast we are delighted to share this exclusive extract from the audiobook.
+We will be back with a new episode of How to be Sad with Helen Russell next week.

 An expert on the pursuit of happiness combines her powerful personal story with surprising research and expert advice to reveal the secret of finding joy: allowing sadness to enrich your life and relationships.

 Helen Russell has researched sadness from the inside out for her entire life.
 Her earliest memory is of the day her sister died.
 Her parents divorced soon after, and her mother didn’t receive the help she needed to grieve.
 Coping with her own emotional turmoil—including struggles with body image and infertility—she’s endured professional and personal setbacks as well as relationships that have imploded in truly spectacular ways.
 Even the things that brought her the greatest joy—like eventually becoming a parent—are fraught with challenges.